Ukraine: NATO slams Russia's troop buildup on border | DW | 13.04.2021

-NATO has vowed to back Ukraine amid tensions in the eastern Donbass region.
+NATO has vowed to back Ukraine as tension builds in the eastern Donbass region.
 Meanwhile, the Kremlin blames Ukraine and the West for "any hypothetical exacerbation."

-NATO Secretary General Jens Stoltenberg (R) expressed the alliance's "unwavering" support for Ukraine while meeting with Foreign Minister Dmytro Kuleba (L)
+Stoltenberg (right) expressed NATO's "unwavering" support for Ukraine while meeting with Kuleba (left)

-NATO Secretary-General Jens Stoltenberg on Tuesday called on Russia to withdraw troops from Ukraine's borders.
+NATO Secretary-General Jens Stoltenberg called on Russia to withdraw troops from Ukraine's borders on Tuesday.

 Stoltenberg's comments came ahead of an emergency meeting of allied foreign and defense ministers over the conflict in the eastern Ukraine region.